inspirezonetech/JobSearchWebScraping/README.md

 # JobSearchWebScraping
-Go to a job postings website, perform search and export job title and description link to a file.

-A full tutorial for this program is detailed on the [inspirezone.tech](https://inspirezone.tech) blog post: [Learn web scraping with python in minutes: The basics using selenium](https://inspirezone.tech/learn-web-scraping-with-python-in-minutes/).

-*See "blog-tutorial-original-code/job-search-web-scraping.py" for the original tutorial code.*

 *You are welcome to contribute to this repo.
-See the **CONTRIBUTING.md** for more info*
+See the [**CONTRIBUTING.md**](./CONTRIBUTING.md) for more info.*

 ![JobSearchWebScraping](https://inspirezone.tech/wp-content/uploads/2020/10/webscraping-python-selenium-1024x512.png)

+## Tutorial available

+A full tutorial walking you through this program is detailed on the [inspirezone.tech](https://inspirezone.tech) blog post: [Learn web scraping with python in minutes: The basics using selenium](https://inspirezone.tech/learn-web-scraping-with-python-in-minutes/).

+The repo source files have gone through major modifications since the tutorial was written.
+You can see the original tutorial files under the folder [blog-tutorial-original-code/](blog-tutorial-original-code/).
+Use the code found in this folder to follow along with the blog tutorial.

 ## What this program does

+Go to a job postings website, perform search and export job title and description link to a file.

 This is a web scraper written in python using the [selenium](https://www.selenium.dev/) package.
 It will:
 - Launch indeed.com/worldwide
 - Perform a search for "machine learning"
 - Export each job posting title and link to a file

 ## How to use

-### Download browser and driver
+### Step 1: Download browser and driver

 You need to have either Firefox or Chrome installed.
 You also need the corresponding driver for the browser.

 For Firefox download geckodriver: